 Natural rights theory reached its high point in the early modern era, in the work of Grotius, Hobbes, Pufendorf, and especially Locke.
 Locke argued that men have rights to “life, liberty, and estate” in a pre-political state of nature, and that these natural rights put limits on the legitimate authority of the state.
 Locke’s influence can be seen in the revolutionary American and French political documents of the eighteenth century, and especially in Jefferson’s Declaration of Independence (1776): “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are Life, Liberty, and the Pursuit of Happiness.”

-The revival of status theory within contemporary philosophy began with Nozick's Anarchy State and Utopia (1974).
-While Nozick does acknowledge a debt to Locke's theory of property, his work belongs within the Kantian tradition of natural rights theorizing.
+The revival of status theory within contemporary philosophy began with Nozick’s Anarchy State and Utopia (1974).
+While Nozick does acknowledge a debt to Locke’s theory of property, his work belongs within the Kantian tradition of natural rights theorizing.
 Nozick centers his explanation of the moral force of individual rights on the Kantian imperative against treating humanity merely as a means to an end.
-Each person's rights impose side-constraints on the pursuit of others' goals, Nozick says, because each person possesses an inviolability that all others must respect.
-“Individuals have rights,” he wrote, “and there are things no person or group may do to them (without violating their rights).”
-(Nozick 1974, ix)
+Each person’s rights impose side-constraints on others’ pursuit of their goals, Nozick says, because each person possesses an inviolability that all others must respect.
+“Individuals have rights,” he wrote, “and there are things no person or group may do to them (without violating their rights)” (Nozick 1974, ix).

 Many find this approach of grounding of rights in individual dignity appealing.
 There is a directness and clarity to status explanations of fundamental rights.
 For example, Kamm (2007, 247) explains the right of free expression as follows: